marloncard/udacity-linux-server-config/README.md

 3. Configure the Lightsail firewall in your control panel to match the ufw ports you've allowed.
 ![Lightsail Ports](https://i.imgur.com/fpJRaYR.png)

-4. Exit and restart your SSH session, this time using port `2200`
+4. Exit and restart your SSH session, this time using port `2200` (It might be necessary to reboot the instance if your connection is denied)

 ## Create User
 Next we need to create a new user, `grader` to give the Udacity grader access to check our server.
 I used the following commands: